-Macro searches are restricted to the Client installation folder or the designated and designated less macro folder.
+Macro searches are restricted to the Client installation folder or the designated macro folder.

 The CLIENTCOMMAND option requires version 7.8 or higher of the Sirius Mods.
 It is likely to be simpler to use the DebuggerTools ClientCommand method than to use the CLIENTCOMMAND option of the Command method.